eberglen/react_quiz/README.md

 If the file gets too big, for example in quizSlice, we can extract the functions or methods and divide it into smaller files per question type.

+## Test Cases

+- Clicking an activity with questions should navigate you to the question screen
+- Clicking an activity with rounds should navigate you to round screen then question screen
+- Answering a question should navigate you to the next question
+- Answering the last question in a question type should navigate you to the result screen
+- Answering the last question in a round type should navigate you to the next round
+- Accessing the result screen without completing the activity should navigate you back to the home screen
+- Accessing a page with invalid parameter should navigate you back to the home screen
+- Accessing a non-existing page should show the 404 error page
+- Exiting an unfinished activity, then going back should resume you to your current progress
+- Clicking a completed activity should navigate you to the result screen
+- Clicking home in the result screen should navigate you to the home screen
+- Clicking reset in home screen should reset your progress on all the activities

 ---

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.